 Our bodies produce ‘adrenal steroids’ or stress hormones such as cortisol, and there are also theories relating to ‘placental permeability’ to these hormones when the mother is pregnant.

 Heavy metals are of course a much-discussed issue in connection to autism.
 A recent and very contentious study linked overloads of aluminium to autism (although this was a very small study of five individuals, and in some people’s opinion, didn’t use suitable controls, so was not vey ‘robust’.
 Please read the excellent article : ‘Using bad science to demonize aluminum adjuvants in vaccines’ which delves into more detail and challenges the study itself.
 The study may be found at this link (Ref 3).

 Why are we being fanatical about causative factors for autism?

 There’s certainly lots of research underway searching for causative factors for autism.
 But in our opinion, families of autists would perhaps be better served supporting their autistic family member by helping them manage their autistic challenges via aspects like talking therapies, mindfulness, the reduction of ‘demands’ (to help reduce anxiety) etc, rather than embarking on non-proven, ‘quack’ ways to help reduce so-called autistic symptoms (or god forbid, ‘cure’ autism), in their family member.
-We believe that the scientists and psychologists should be left to research and present their theories on Autism Spectrum Conditions (ASCs), but that the rest of us are best placed promoting empathetic autism awareness – not seeking causes and ‘cures’.
+We believe that the scientists and psychologists should be left to research and present their theories on autism, but that the rest of us are best placed promoting empathetic autism awareness – not seeking causes and ‘cures’.

 Take heed – research the research!